 I took a shot in honor of my unforgiving Uber driver and made my way to the dance floor, where the cutie mcdooties were out in their white tees and ready to two-step.
 After one karaoke remix of I Will Survive, I figured my time was up, and as I walk out of the bar, a guy stops me.
-His name was David, from France.
-I teased him by saying that there are more French people than Czech people in Prague and that the reason Prague is considered the “Paris of the East” is only because these Frenchies are coming in hoards.
+His name was David, from Algeria.
+I teased him by saying that there are more French speakers than Czech speakers in Prague and that the reason Prague is considered the “Paris of the East” is only because these Frenchies are coming in hoards.
 He laughed, then said let’s go, in his ever-so-French intonation – emphasis on the “gO?”

 At 5:30 am, you make questionably bad decisions, but I’m constantly living in a state of “well why not?”, so we turned right out of the club, walked up a hill, and laid down in Riegrovy Sady, the nearest park.